scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

         # CPU or GPU here
         pass

-Users also frequently work or want to work with multiple jobs within a singular repetitive task such as plotting.
+Users also frequently work with multiple jobs when performing tasks such as plotting data from all jobs in the same figure.
 Though the signac package has methods like ``Project.groupby``, which can generate subsets of the project that are grouped by a state point key, there has been no similar feature in signac-flow to allow operations to act on multiple jobs.
 The concept of _aggregation_ provides a straightforward way for users to write and submit operations that act on arbitrary subsets of jobs in a signac data space.
 Just as the groups feature acts as an abstraction over operations, aggregation can be viewed as an abstraction over jobs.
 Operations now can accept multiple job instances as positional arguments though Python's argument unpacking while maintaining backwards compatibility.
-Decorators are used to define aggregation behavior, encompassed in the ``aggregator`` decorator for single operations and in the argument ``aggregator_function`` to ``FlowProject.make_group`` for groups of operations.
+Decorators are used to define aggregation behavior, encompassed in the ``@aggregator`` decorator for single operations and in the argument ``aggregator_function`` to ``FlowProject.make_group`` for groups of operations.

 .. code-block:: python